 Codend or bin volume (in cubic meters) is multiplied by a weight per cubic meter ratio, (termed "density") to obtain a catch weight estimate for that haul.
 Density is the ratio of mass, or weight, to volume.
 One cubic meter of fresh water by definition weighs one metric ton.
-Its density then is 1 mt $\div$ 1 m, or 1.00 mt/m.
-The density of seawater is 1.026 mt/m.
-The density of fish in a fish bin, (their weight per cubic meter of volume) should be close to 1.00 (densities commonly range from .87 -.98).
+Its density then is $1 \text{ mt} \div 1 \text{ m}^3$ , or $1.00 \text{ mt/m}^3$ .
+The density of seawater is $1.026 \text{ mt/m}^3$ .
+The density of fish in a bin, (their weight per cubic meter of volume) should be close to 1.00 (densities commonly range from .87 - .98).
 Even though the fish in a codend can be very tightly compacted, observers should not try to compensate for this and must make their own density estimates by sampling for density as explained below.

 Density is variable and should be derived from random samples for each sampled haul.
 Average density values for the day should be calculated and used for catch weight estimates of unsampled hauls.
-A minimum of 200 kilograms of fish should be used to calculate density.
-First, obtain the volume of fish in a sampling basket, or some other small container which will hold about 50 kilograms of fish, but is not larger than a cubic meter.
-That way the fish weight and volume can be accurately determined.
-If the container sides are sloped slightly use the midpoint width and length measurements.
-Remember that the midpoint is half the distance from the bottom to the level of fish in the container, not necessarily to the top of the container.
-It is important to fill all the containers to the same level.
-It is also important to examine the way that the fish are packed in your container and make sure that it approximately duplicates the way that the fish are packed in the fish bin or codend.
-Do not compact or smash the fish in an attempt to duplicate the force in the codend.
-Your resulting density value would be too subjective.
-A better solution would be to find a larger container or have one built.
-To calculate the volume of the container, use the following equation:
+Measure the volume of fish in any simply-shaped container that holds 500 kg or less (half a cubic meter).
+If a sample basket is used, it should be of at least 50 kilogram capacity.
+A minimum of four to five baskets or 200 kilograms of fish would then be used to calculate density.